praF02/anevicon/anevicon_core/README.md

   This crate can be used as a bot to build a [botnet](https://en.wikipedia.org/wiki/Botnet) for simulating [UDP flood attacks](https://en.wikipedia.org/wiki/UDP_flood_attack) (but only for educational and pentesting purposes, see [the GPLv3 license](https://github.com/Gymmasssorla/anevicon/blob/master/LICENSE), under which the library is distributed).

-This library was designed to be as convenient and reliable as it is possible, and without any external dependencies (except of the standard library).
+This library was designed to be as convenient and reliable as it is possible, and without any external dependencies (except of the standard library and [libc](https://crates.io/crates/libc)).
 If you are just interested in one single program, please take a look at [this one](https://docs.rs/anevicon_core/0.1.0/anevicon_core/).
 </div>

 ----------